-The City adopted a Housing Element for the 5th planning cycle and determined the City had adequate land resources to support the estimated 77 RHNA units.
+The City adopted a Housing Element for the 5th planning cycle and determined the City had adequate land resources to support the estimated RHNA 77 needed units.
 According to building permit records and Housing Element Annual Progress Reports, only 14 new housing units were built during the Housing Element 5th planning cycle, out of 77 allocated during that cycles RHNA.

 The Housing Element 6th planning cycle indicates that the City has adequate vacant land capacity to accommodate its current RHNA allocation, as seen in Table 6-2.
-Non-vacant land was not analyzed because RHNA allocation can be accommodated on vacant land in the City.
 The City's RHNA has more than doubled from the Housing Element's 5th to 6th planning cycle, however the City is still more than able to meet RHNA numbers due to the City's inventory of available vacant land.
-As of August 2022, there remained approximately 216 vacant residential lots capable of supporting residential units (R-1, R-2, R-3, RP, CW) providing just over the 6th Cycle RHNA number within City boundaries.
-The following inventory did not include underdeveloped parcels, ADUs, JADUs, or mixed-use developments etc.
+As of August 2022 there remained approximately 216 vacant residential lots capable of supporting residential units (R-1, R-2, R-3, RP, CW) providing just over the 6th Cycle RHNA number within City boundaries.
+The following inventory did not include underdeveloped parcels, ADUs, JADUs, or mixed-use developments etc.).